crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

 * XWalkView interface: onTouchEvent method

-### 35. The [XWalkViewWithOverScrollByAsync](XWalkViewWithOverScrollByAsync.java) sample check whether overScrollBy method work as same as WebView, include:

-* overScrollBy can be override

-This usecase covers following interface and methods:

-* XWalkView interface: overScrollBy method

 ### 36. The [XWalkViewWithFocusChangedAsync](XWalkViewWithFocusChangedAsync.java) sample check whether onFocusChanged method work as same as WebView, include: